-However, the CDC explains, “If you were recently in China in the last 14 days and feel sick with fever, cough, or difficulty breathing, you should…seek medical care right away and…avoid contact with others.”
+The CDC explains, “If you were recently in China in the last 14 days and feel sick with fever, cough, or difficulty breathing, you should…seek medical care right away and…avoid contact with others.”
 They also recommend that you call your doctor or hospital before arriving to let them know what your symptoms and travel history are.
 If you do meet this criterion, you should take the following precautions to prevent getting other people sick:

 - Stay home when you are not receiving medical care

 - Call your doctor before going to get checked out

 - Wear a facemask to prevent germs from spreading

 - Cover your mouth and nose when you cough and sneeze

 - Wash your hands often for a minimum of 20 seconds

 - Avoid touching items that other people will touch

 - Carefully pay attention to and monitor your symptoms